MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 - 30-day user trials
 - AI model copy across cloud boundaries (for example between Public and GCC or between GCC and GCC High)
 - [Document Automation](doc-automation.md) isn't available in GCC and GCC High
-- Custom prompts and prebuilt prompts are not available in GCC and GCC High
+- Custom prompts and prebuilt prompts aren't available in GCC and GCC High

 For more information about other limitations of Power Platform US Government, go to these topics: